RuleBasedIntegration/Rubi/README.md

 sufficiently advanced language that supports symbolic pattern-matching and replacement rules.

 Rubi out-performs Maple and Mathematica (the two major commercial computer algebra systems) on a grueling integration test suite, consisting of over 70 thousand integrands and their optimal antiderivatives.
-Independently conducted test results are available at [Computer Algebra Independent Integration Tests] (https://www.12000.org/my_notes/CAS_integration_tests/index.htm).
+Independently conducted test results are available at [Computer Algebra Independent Integration Tests](https://www.12000.org/my_notes/CAS_integration_tests/index.htm).

 Another major advantage of Rubi is that it provides the option to show each integration step the system uses to determine an antiderivative.
 Since Rubi uses a decision tree to select the appropriate rule to apply to a given integrand, the transformation formula and the required application conditions can be provided for each step of the integration.